Thematic Working Group 5 - Assessing RDP achievements and impacts in 2019

 Providing support for the evaluation of impacts

-Against this background, the Evaluation Helpdesk in collaboration with selected experts and DG AGRI has launched its 5th Thematic Working Group in October 2017, which will support evaluation stakeholders by providing a non-binding guidance document on how to structure their evaluation activites and answer the CEQs related to impacts for the AIRs to be submitted in 2019.
+Against this background, the Evaluation Helpdesk in collaboration with selected experts and DG AGRI has launched its 5th Thematic Working Group in October 2017 and concluded it with the publication of the Guidelines: Assessing RDP Achievements and Impacts in 2019, which serves to provide support to evaluation stakeholders by providing a non-binding guidance document on how to structure their evaluation activites and answer the CEQs related to impacts for the AIRs to be submitted in 2019.

-The objectives of the thematic working group are to:
+The objectives of the thematic working group were to: